mynl/aggregate/doc/2_x_tweedie.rst

 .. _2_x_tweedie:

-The Tweedie distribution for working actuaries
+The Tweedie Distribution for Working Actuaries
 =================================================

 ..
 Below is the code from the snippet.